Refer to the Setting Up and Getting Started guide.

 contribute to the application's overall functionality.

-For example, the seedu.letsgethired.commons.util.StringUtil
+For example, the seedu.letsgethired.commons.util.StringUtil class provides

 commonly used string manipulation methods.